xregistry/spec/core/spec.md

 Version will become the "latest" Version of the owning Resource.
 This MAY be changed by including the `latest` attribute as part of the entity's representation with a value of `false` - in which case the current latest Version does not change.
-If `latest` is present with a value of `true` but the server does not support the `latest` model feature, then an error MUST be generated - see `latest` in the [Registry Model](#registry-model) section.

 If there are multiple new Versions of the same Resource being created within one request, and none of them include `latest` with a value of `true`, but one of them needs to be chosen as the latest, then the last new Version specified in the request array MUST become the latest Version.

+If the server does not support the ability for clients to select which Version is to be the latest one (i.e. the
+[`latest` model feature](#registry-model)), then if `latest` attribute is present in an incoming request to create or update a Version with a value that doesn't align with the server's intended semantics, an error MUST be generated.
+In other words, an error is generated if the client's request with respect to which Version is to be the new latest will not be satisfied.

 When the request format supports multiple entities (in other words, `POST` and a JSON array in the HTTP body, even if there is just one item in the